petershin/liferay-learn/docs/dxp/latest/en/liferay-internals/reference/7-4-breaking-changes.md

 - **Date**: May 1, 2024
 - **Ticket**: [LPD-24745](https://liferay.atlassian.net/browse/LPD-24745)
 - **What Changed**: The `setService` method is removed.
-- **Reason**: The `AccountEntryLocalServiceUtil` class tracks the service via `Snapshot`, so there is no more need to set it explicitly.
+- **Reason**: The `AccountEntryLocalServiceUtil` class tracks the service via `Snapshot`, so setting it explicitly is no longer necessary.

 ### Changes in `portal-impl` Classes